 Mars Needs Moms (2011)

 Reviews were quite bland for Disney's big-budgeted, motion-capture, animated science-fiction film.
 The market audience for a laboring, dark 3-D film about a mission to save one's Mom who had been snatched into space was unclear, and it was filled with mostly uninteresting characters, a simplistic plot, and strangely illogical ideas about body image and sex roles.

-Unadjusted for inflation, it currently reigns as the biggest box-office bomb in film history, with a total net loss of $136 million.
+Unadjusted for inflation, it currently reigns as one of the biggest box-office bombs in film history, with a total net loss of $130.5 million.
 It was the last film of Robert Zemeckis' ImageMovers Digital studio.
 As with other motion-capture films, it was criticized for its mannequin-like characters with soul-less eyes, unreal movements, and waxy complexions.
 Due to the film's commercial failure, Disney was forced to cancel its other motion-capture venture, a remake of Yellow Submarine (1968).